Sumit-ai/Time-series-ARIMA-model/README.md

 from statsmodels.graphics.tsaplots import plot_acf, plot_pacf

 ```
-##
+## Features and Code Link
-This repository contains python code for ime Series Forcasting using ARIMA.
-This repository also explains the determination of p, d and q.
-This code can be found **[here](https://github.com/Sumit-ai/Time-series-ARIMA-model/blob/master/Time%20series%20using%20ARIMA%20model%20.ipynb)**
+- This repository contains python code for ime Series Forcasting using ARIMA.
+- This repository also explains the determination of p, d and q.
+- This code can be found **[here](https://github.com/Sumit-ai/Time-series-ARIMA-model/blob/master/Time%20series%20using%20ARIMA%20model%20.ipynb)**

 <img align="center" src="Unknown1.png" width="1000" />